sambluca/IntroToProgAssesement/README.md

 User Guide
-I.	Set Up
+1. Set Up
-II.
-Running the Program
+2. Running the Program
-III.
-Processing a file
+3. Processing a file
-IV.
-Processing text directly entered to the program
+4. Processing text directly entered to the program
-V.	Processing the text
+5. Processing the text

 Set Up
 1. Download the program, it is named textProcessing.jar